winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/README.md

 Problem Statement Chosen: Emergency Medical Services

 A bulk of SCDF's inbound calls are related to the Emergency Medical Services.
 At a staggering number of 191,468 calls (~98% of Total calls; where Total calls = EMS + Fire Incidents), our team decide to create a solution around EMS to ease SCDF's operating workload.
 Calls which involved the elderly population attributed to 43.8% of total EMS calls.
 This is no surprise as Singapore is currently experiencing an upward trending growth in the aging population.
+A portion of the aging population are "vulnerable populations" (e.g. without a next of kin), which highlights an emergence of higher risk within households.

 ### How can technology help?